Kapy2003/mugen-play/README.md

 ## 📖 About

 **Mugen Play** is a modern, privacy-focused web application for discovering and tracking anime.
-It leverages a powerful **Extension System** to decouple content providers from the UI, syncing seamlessly with **AniList**.
+It leverages a powerful **Extension System** to decouple content providers from the UI, syncing seamlessly with community-provided source extensions.

 Built with **React 18** and **TailwindCSS**, it offers a "Netflix-like" cinematic experience without the ads, clutter, or tracking found on traditional streaming sites.